Apple to introduce new iPads on October 22: AllThingsD

 The iPhone-maker has come under pressure over the past year to preserve market share and bolster sales against rivals that are rapidly raising specifications and lowering prices.

-Amazon's new 7-inch Kindle Fire is priced from $229 (142 pounds) for 16GB wifi-only models, while Google Inc's second-generation Nexus 7 offers a similar screen size and storage capacity at the same price.
+Amazon's new 7-inch Kindle Fire is priced from $229 for 16GB wifi-only models, while Google Inc's second-generation Nexus 7 offers a similar screen size and storage capacity at the same price.

 (Editing by Cynthia Osterman)